MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

       </mat-toolbar>
     </footer>
     ```
 1. Open _src/app/app.component.css_ to add CSS styling to the application.
-Replace any existing code with the following code snippet.
+Replace any existing code with the following code snippet which defines the application header and footer.

     ```css
     .toolbar-spacer {